 We are the Portland, Oregon chapter of Romance Writers of America.
 Our mission is to educate, support, and mentor published and unpublished members in the profession of romance writing.
 We welcome anyone who is pursuing their dream of writing romance.
 If you are new to the area or want to learn more about our chapter, feel free to come for a visit.
-Check out the membership information or send an email to our Vice President of Membership at email@example.com.
+Check out the membership information or send an email to our Secretary at firstname.lastname@example.org.

 (See meeting information below for room number)

 Saturday, May 14th, 2016

 9am Social hour in the TCB lobby; No board meeting

 10am.
 General meeting begins in TCB 218

 Everyone wants to show up as the highest ranking page in a search engine.
 When Google and Bing index a website, there are over a hundred factors they consider in page ranking.
 The most significant is a regularly updated website with new quality content.
 The easiest way to do this is by including a blog.

 How does an author use blogging to promote books, gain new readers and establish credibility?
 And how does an effective blog target your audience to change blog readers into purchasers?
 Learn effective techniques for: hooking a reader with a catchy topic and zeroing in on your intended audience.
 Discover ways to people reading, and how to sell them your book.
 Presenter, Sarina Dorie, shares her experience working at a digital advertising agency with insider tips.